johannesthema/github-pages-with-jekyll/_posts/2020-06-10-First-blog-entry.md

 title: "Johannes' first blog entry"
 date: 2020-06-10
 ---
-Next try for a first blog entry
+This is a temp text for a first blog entry